The toral contractions and $\Gamma$-distinguished $\Gamma$-contractions

 and

 It follows from (\ref{eqn9.05}) and (\ref{eqn9.06}) that $(D_1, D_2)$ is a commuting pair of isometries on $\HS^\perp$.
-Moreover, $q(D_1, D_2)=q(V_1, V_2)|\HS^\perp=0$ and so, $(D_1, D_2)$ is a toral pair.
-Again by (\ref{eqn9.05}) and (\ref{eqn9.06}), the operator equations in the necessary part of this theorem follow immediately.
+Moreover, $q(D_1, D_2)=q(V_1, V_2)|_{\HS^\perp}=0$ and so, $(D_1, D_2)$ is a toral pair.
+Again by (\ref{eqn9.05}) and (\ref{eqn9.06}), the operator equations in condition-$(2)$ of this theorem follow immediately.